 As the metal cools from hot-working temperatures, surface cracks form which can extend into the material to a depth of 5% or more.
 The cracks are covered by alpha case, too.
-So that these cracks will not propagate deeper into the material with the next processing step, the titanium typically is subjected to grinding, machining, and acid pickling over the entire surface to the depth of the deepest crack.
+So that these cracks will not propagate into the material with the next processing step, ingots typically are subjected to grinding, machining, and acid pickling over the entire surface to the depth of the deepest crack.
 The material removed is waste, hazardous waste, or low-value scrap.